Kyerria/Home_Inventory/README.md

 As a user, I want to be able to view details about each item in my inventory.

 MVP Goals
+To get the items page up
+To get an login with username, password, and email avalible to work for making an account and for existing customer with a working login

 Stretch Goals
+I want to be able to add style in make it come to make look like a actual app.
+I want to be able to get the buttoms working to go to the different pages I want to get the app to work through with less hicups.